Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Eye Witness Accounts - Maritime Hearings June 18-1941:

 An account of the sinking and a summary of the maritime hearings held at the Norwegian General Consulate in Glasgow on June 18-1941 can be found in "19 Oslo-skips historie under verdenskrigen, fra April 1940 til krigens slutt i 1945" (The Story of 19 Oslo ships during the World War, from April 1940 until the End of the War in 1945), based on the diaries and logs of 19 ships.
-It states John P. Pedersen was hit at 14:00 on May 20 (Rohwer lists her as a romper of the convoy, and gives Greman time as 18:17).
+It states that John P. Pedersen was hit at 14:00 on May 20 (J. Rohwer lists her as a romper of the convoy, and gives German time as 18:17).

 The first witness, 3rd Engineer Halfdan Nilsen said he was on duty in the engine room when the torpedo hit.
 He later heard it had struck behind the pump room.
 He felt a violent blow in the room and stopped the engine right away.
 On his way up a great deal of oil poured through the skylight while at the same time his passage was partly blocked by steam.
 At this time the weather was fair and the seas were calmed by the oil pouring out.
 He jumped into the starboard lifeboat, but can't rememeber who else or how many were in it, though he does remember that this boat picked up people from the water.
 The British gunner (Stanley Chapman) was already dead when he was picked up (possibly choked to death by oil he had swallowed).
 He also claims to have seen a U-boat marked Z 37 on the surface, and adds that they saw their ship sink about 20 minutes after they had entered the lifeboats, the ship having received another 2 torpedoes.
 He says the boats kept together until the afternoon of the following day when at about 16:00 the towline broke due to the increasing wind and sea.
 The 16 men in the lifeboat he was in were picked up by a British rescue vessel(?) where they stayed for 1/2 an hour before being transferred to the Dutch hospital ship (? he probably means Hontestroom) and taken to Reykjavik.
 This witness was among the 3 who were sent to Preston, then on to Glasgow.
 At the time of the inquiry Halfdan Nilsen had already joined another ship, M/T Ferncastle.
-(He does not appear to have been still on board when that ship was sunk by the German raider Michel on June 17-1943.
+It'll be noticed, when following the link, that she had arrived Clyde on June 12; see also her Voyage Record for this period.
+(He must have left Ferncastle before she was sunk by the German raider Michel on June 17-1943.
 He's not listed among the casualties, nor among the survivors).

 Witness No. 2 was Boatswain Nils Walderhaug, who was in his cabin when the 1st torpedo hit.
 He ran up and got in the port lifeboat which capsized after the launch, with the 3 men in it ending up in the water but they were later picked up by the other boat.
 The boat was righted and bailed whereupon 8-9 went in it.
 He could not say how many were in each boat because people kept moving from one boat to the other.
 Around 17:00-18:00 on May 21 the captain gave the order to let go of the line that kept the boats together, due to the danger of keeping them so close together in the increasingly heavy weather.
 The other boat was never seen again (again, see the note at X below).
 Nils Walderhaug was 1 of the 8 who were sent from Reykjavik to Gourock on the Dutch ship.